Xilinx-CNS/ebpf_asm/README.md

 `ebpf_asm` has a suite of regression tests: run `./regression.py`.
 If all is well, there should be no output, and the return code will be zero.
 For verbose mode, use the switch `-v`.

+## To Do

+Ideas for the future.

+* Test behaviour around trying to use labels as immediates/displacements.
+* Tests for map definitions.
+* "Loose mode" that allows bad things like registers `r11`-`r15`, a `raw` instruction that takes a 5-tuple, invalid sizes to various ops, etc.; in order to construct bad binaries to test the kernel's verifier.
+* Support `label: instruction`.
+* Support big-endian output ('bpfeb') and _maybe_ default to host endianness.
+* Constant expressions.
+Wherever a literal is expected, we should be able to have an expression instead.
+We can even use `(parentheses)` for grouping, since indirection uses `[brackets]`.